GermanPearls/time-tracker/readme.txt

 Time Tracker enables you to manage your to do lists, time worked, billable time, recurring tasks, and projects.
 Track your clients, projects, tasks, time, and billing information on private pages of your own website.
 Don't worry about data privacy as you'll maintain your data within your own WordPress database.

 = Requirements =
-This plugin is a Contact Form 7 add-on and requires the Contact Form 7 plugin to be installed first.
-(Tested with Contact Form 7 up to version 5.7.3)
+This plugin is an add-on and requires a form plugin to work properly.

-**Update**: Would you like to use this plugin with WPForms?
-We have a pre-release available for testing with the WPForms plugin.
-If you're interested in trying or helping us test the next release (with CF7 or WPF) email [info@logicallytech.com](mailto:info@logicallytech.com).
+**NEW:** Based on user request, this plugin now works with EITHER **Contact Form 7** OR **WP Forms**.

+One of these form plugins must be installed and activated before installing Time Tracker.

+Note that Time Tracker is in no way affiliated with Contact Form 7 or WP Forms.

+= Time Tracker Features =
 Time Tracker is a freelancer's time management tool.
 It keeps track of:

 * Clients including contact information, separate bill-to information, and how the client found you